 The state-of-the-art facility more than triples SOC's old space in the Mary Graydon Center and has become a point of pride for the AU community.
 The building offers interaction with Washington's policy and communication leaders, and fosters collaboration among our award-winning academic centers, faculty, students, and alumni.

 The new SOC meets rigorous standards of sustainability and advances the university's reputation as a leader in environmental responsibility among North American institutions of higher education.
-The building is expected to meet the standards for LEED Silver certification.
+The building is expected to meet the standards for LEED Gold certification.

 A symbol of SOC’s philosophy of convergence, the Media Innovation Lab is an interdisciplinary multimedia production laboratory where SOC's communication strategists, filmmakers and journalists can create content across media platforms.
 It features a video wall that streams news from across the world and a control room for broadcasting and live streams.
 It is the centerpiece of the first floor.